Unik5/Raffle-Project/README.md

 Returns a uint256 value representing the timestamp of the current block.
 The output is the number of seconds that have passed since the Unix epoch (January 1, 1970, 00:00:00 UTC).

 ## Chainlink Automation

+## Tests
+1. Deploy Scripts
+2. Write our tests
+    1. Work on local chain
+    2. Work on Testnet
+    3. Work on Mainnet